KimaruThagna/Django-ICO/README.md

 # ICO in Django
 The project demonstrates an ICO by triggering bids via a dummy operator.
 Once the bid window closes, the `token_assignment()` executes the auction logic which is as follows
 ## Auction Logic: Approach and Compromises
+Bidding window is set in minutes.
+Before every bid is commited to the database, it is checked against the bid window by use of `pre_save()` Django signals.
+Only bids submitted before the end of the biding window will be considered

-The maximum number of tokens a user can place in a bid is 1% of the total treasury supply.
+The maximum number of tokens a user can place in a bid is 1% of the total treasury supply it also allows the maximization of the possibility of all bids being fulfilled.
 This prevents very large bids that might _hoard_ and not allow other bid participants to participate

 Precedence is given to the highest bidder.
 They are given the total number of tokens they requested.